gvwilson/rsdx/src/walk/index.md

 - FIXME
 ---

-- Start in random location and walk
+-   Simulate pollutant dosage received by snails using random walk within polluted area
-- Dosage is linear function of distance at end of each step
+-   Puzzling result: accumulated dosage is low near center, rises, then falls toward edge
-- Low value near origin is artifact of random generation process (?)
+-   Is this an artifact of the simulation or is there a statistical explanation?